opitt/dataheroafterwork/git/git_commands.md

 git log --oneline --graph [--all]
 ```

-## Work with branches
+## work with branches
+A branch is a unique path of commits ...
+The default branch is called **master** or main.
+A branch label is a reference to the last commit in the path ("**tip of the branch**"), i.e. implements a reference.
+Deleting a branch label only deletes the label - not the commits/the branch.

-Create a branch using and switch to it
+### Create a branch using and switch to it
 ```
 git checkout -b feature1
 ```